AAiache/RaspberryPi/README.md

    http://blog.hypriot.com/downloads/
 Because you will need an SD-card with a bootable linux image.
 ####Flash the downloaded image to your SD card:
-unzip the downloaded image first!
+-unzip the downloaded image first!
-Put your SD Card into your Mac
+-Put your SD Card into your Mac
-Run:
+-Run:

     diskutil list
-Get the identifier of the SD Card (/dev/diskxx) Unmount the SD card:
+-Get the identifier of the SD Card (/dev/diskxx) -Unmount the SD card:

     diskutil unmountdisk /dev/diskxx
-Flash your SD Card:
+-Flash your SD Card:

       sudo dd if=hypriot-rpi-201???.img of=/dev/rdiskxx bs=1m